 Eliminating or improving those inefficiencies will affect your bottom line.
 So, if you are a project-based business, here’s a key way to adopt innovation in your organization.
 Take a look at your project cost management software with an objective eye and evaluate your system, its processes and its information value.

-- What is the process and the information intended to do, or provide an answer to?
+- What is the process and the information intended to do?

-- Why are the process and the information needed?
-What decisions do they affect?
+- Why are the process and the information needed and what decisions do they affect?

 - Where is the information coming from and where is it going?

 - Who gathers the information and who needs the information?